FEC-Boson/rpp2209-fec-boson/README.md

-# FEC (Front End Capstone) Atelier
+# Atelier E-Commerce Site

-This e-commerce application for Atelier facilitates a simple and pleasant user experience for consumers.
-Created by Team Boson, this application boasts a score of 100 in the area of Best Practices.
-Performance scores range from approximately 52-80, depending on user's machine and network.
-The application has an accessibility rating of 72 according to our Lighthouse Audit report.
-This application particularly excels in accessibility as it pertains to page elements being labeled for screen readers.
+This E-Commerce application for Atelier facilitates a simple and pleasant user experience for consumers.
+Created by Team Boson, this application boasts a score of 100 in the area of Best Practices, an Accessibility score of 72, and a Performance score of 80 based on metrics collected from a Google Lighthouse Audit.

 <br>

 ##  Team Boson
 - Guillermo Hasbun (Overview)
-- Maddie Sime (Related)
+- Maddie Sime (Related Products)
 - Fig Fishkin (Questions and Answers)
 - Harry Meng (Ratings & Reviews)